KonstantinSchubert/pennytoken-spec/details.md

 ## The user

 The user's browser must support the pennytoken standard.
 Most easily this can be achieved via a browser plugin.
-The user's browser should announce its support for the pennytoken standard by issuing a custom event
+The user's browser should announce its support for the pennytoken standard by means of the HTML5 `window.postMessage` API

-    var event = new CustomEvent('pennytoken-supported', { 'version': 0.1 });
+    window.postMessage({ "pennytoken-protocol-version": "0.1"}, "*");

-    document.dispatchEvent(event);
+after the document has been loaded.